Motus RecruitingMotus RecruitingMotus RecruitingMotus Recruiting

 How Networking Can Change Your Direction

-By Motus Recruiting | Job Seeker’s Guide | 10 April, 2019
+Job Seeker’s Guide | April 10th, 2019

 When I found myself unemployed in early 2017 for the first time in my entire career, I felt lost, defeated, and with a huge blow to my confidence.
 My family depended on my salary and not being able to contribute financially was hard to think about.
 After the initial shock subsided, my partner and I sat down and discussed next steps.
 He was wonderful in encouraging me to take this time to find the right fit for my career moving forward, which is exactly what I did.